davep/davep.github.com/content/posts/2026/06/2026-06-17-wasat-a-gemini-protocol-library-for-python.md

 title: "Wasat - A Gemini protocol library for Python"
 date: "2026-06-17 19:35:29+0100"
 category: Python
-tags: [AI, Antigravity, Coding, "Gemini Protocol", Python, smolweb]
+tags: [AI, Antigravity, Coding, "Gemini Protocol", PyPI, Python, smolweb, wasat]
 ---

 I can't remember how and where I saw it, but just over a week ago I ran into